 No Queensland laws directly govern AI in court proceedings.

 In May 2024, a set of guidelines were published for self-represented litigants that apply to all QLD courts.
-They explain that AI chatbots like ChatGPT can help with organising facts or drafting outlines, but are not a substitute for legal advice and warn users that they may produce incorrect information.
+They explain that AI chatbots can help with organising facts or drafting outlines, but they are limited by their training, the prompts users write, and their lack of context to your situation.

 The Queensland Bar has also advised barristers to follow their professional obligations when using AI.